-Anthony in contrast had a whole page of tweets by other people mentioning him.
-They weren’t just simple retweets and such.
+A real content muse in contrast has a whole list of tweets by other people mentioning him.
+They aren’t just simple retweets and such.
 It was real engagement by real people.

 - You could are that it’s my own fault because I’m a shameless self-promoter.

 - You could argue that nobody knows me yet.

 - You could say that I tweet at the wrong times or about the wrong topics.

 None of these explanation are true here.
 I have taken all of them into account.